 Here are pictures of the food we serve at our gospel Feeding Events.
 As you might imagine, most of the people who come to eat with us are poor, so we want to serve them a tasty and nutritious meal.
 It consists of home cooked curried rice, a vegetable soup called dahl and nan, the traditional Indian tortilla.
 Delicious!

-When we bring a feeding event into a village it’s a major social event, but for many it is also is a divine appointment with God.
-Villages look forward to the feeding events, but honestly the reason we continue to be invited into so many villages is because they have heard from eyewitnesses about the sick and possessed who are healed in the name of Jesus, the only Son of God, during the events.
+When we bring a gospel event into a village it’s a major social event, but for many it is also is a divine appointment with God.
+Villages look forward to the gospel events, but honestly the reason we continue to be invited into so many villages is because they have heard from eyewitnesses about the sick and possessed who are healed in the name of Jesus, the only Son of God, during the events.
 Most families in these remote villages where we go are very poor.
 Even if a doctor lived close by they could not afford to go to him, so they are left with no choice but to rely on traditional homeopathic remedies and the ritualistic prayers and chants of their local Hindu priest.

 Good news spreads quickly from village to village so normally when our missionary pastors arrive to feed a village and tell them about Jesus Christ, they are welcomed by hungry people who are excited to learn about this Son of God they have never heard about.
 This picture shows, how carefully the crowd listens when the good news of forgiveness and eternal life through Christ is presented.